About

 Independent scholar, author, and curator

-The founding editor of Americana Insights, Robert Shaw is an independent curator and art historian whose many critically acclaimed books include America’s Traditional Crafts (1993), The Art Quilt (1997), American Baskets (2000), Bird Decoys of North America: Nature, History, and Art (2010), American Quilts: The Democratic Art (2013) and American Weathervanes: The Art of the Winds (2021).
+The founding editor of Americana Insights, Robert Shaw was an independent curator and art historian whose many critically acclaimed books include America’s Traditional Crafts (1993), The Art Quilt (1997), American Baskets (2000), Bird Decoys of North America: Nature, History, and Art (2010), American Quilts: The Democratic Art (2013) and American Weathervanes: The Art of the Winds (2021).
+Bob also curated exhibitions at the Dallas Museum of Natural History, Fenimore Art Museum, National Gallery of Art, and Shelburne Museum, where he served as curator from 1981 to 1994.

 Philip Zea